Quick, think of your favorite joke in your native language.

 - They are often social commentaries.
 This point is a summary of all the points above.
 In essence, humorous stories in English can help you gain a better understanding of past events, current context and the society of English speakers in general, to help you have actual conversations with native speakers in the world.

-FluentU is a great resource to use with funny short stories if you want to achieve this goal of having actual English conversations.
+FluentU is a great resource to use alongside funny short stories if you want to achieve this goal of having actual English conversations.
 FluentU takes entertaining, real-world videos—like interviews, commercials, comedy sketches, funny vlogs, movie trailers and more—and turns them into personalized language lessons.

 17 Funny Stories in English That Are Both Intelligent and Fascinating